 At the beginning of each program year, the Division issues a "setup library" database for each agency to use within Weatherization Assistant energy audit software for analyzing the cost-effectiveness of planned weatherization work.
 Those default setup libraries are reviewed and adjusted annually.
 Default values of key analysis parameters, fuel costs, and fuel price indices are determined and updated in the setup library.
+A fuel price modifier for the Social Cost of Carbon (SCC) will be included for the four most common fuel types of natural gas, liquefied petroleum (LP) gas, fuel oil and electricity.
+The inclusion of the SCC modifiers will effectively increase measure and cumulative SIRs for weatherization units.
 Measures in the library are enabled according to Division policies and are updated with projected agency unit costs.
 Agencies shall use the audit software and database version designated annually by the Division and posted on the HE+ TTA website.